Bs0Dd/OpenCompSoft/NyaDraw/README.md

 ## Download

-* `pastebin get CsY9HpHB /usr/lib/NyaDraw.lua` to load a standart version of library (30Kb)
+* `pastebin get CsY9HpHB /usr/lib/NyaDraw.lua` to load a standard version of library (30Kb)

 * `pastebin get PqqutTfX /usr/lib/NyaDrMini.lua` to load a minified (but full-functional) version of library (12Kb)